The Match! Coke vs Pepsi

 3 – Turnover

 It’s tempting to look at sales of their sodas and hand the crown to Coke, but that would be a mistake.
-In 2016 the Atlanta-based company registered 42 billion dollars in turnover but Pepsi did considerably better, raking in 63 billion.
+In 2020 the Atlanta-based company registered 33 billion dollars in turnover (down 5 billion in one year) but Pepsi did considerably better, raking in 70 billion (up 3 billion in one year).
 A difference due to the strategy of diversification pursued by PepsiCo.

 4 – Strategy